-From 207 B.C. to 939 A.D., the rule of several Chinese dynasties had a profound influence on the Vietnamese literature and language.
-As a result, the official Vietnamese language was originally written in Classical Chinese (chữ Nho) before the development of native Vietnamese script (chữ Nôm) and the adoption of the Latin alphabet (Quốc Ngữ).1
+From 207 BC to 939 AD, the rule of several Chinese dynasties had a profound influence on the Vietnamese culture and literature.
+As a result, the official Vietnamese language was written in Classical Chinese (chữ Nho) before the development of native Vietnamese script (chữ Nôm) and the adoption of the Latin alphabet (Quốc ngữ).1

 Chữ Nôm is a writing system in Vietnamese based on Chinese ideographs.
 Even though there is no known record of when the Vietnamese began creating a system to write their own language, chữ Nôm was well established by the eleventh century.
 Due to its complex use of Chinese characters to form Vietnamese phonemic values, chữ Nôm was much more difficult to learn.
-Only a few dozen Vietnamese around the world today can read chữ Nôm, and publications written in Nôm characters are rare.
-Only small samples were found in Quốc-âm Thi-Tập (Collected Poems in Native Words) written by Vietnam’s national hero Nguyễn Trãi (1389–1442) and the poetry of famed female poet Hồ Xuân Hương (1592–1788).3
+Today, only a few dozen Vietnamese around the world can read chữ Nôm.
+Publications written in Nôm characters are also rare.
+Only small samples were found in Quốc-âm Thi-Tập (Collected Poems in Native Words) by Master Strategist Nguyễn Trãi and erotic-hidden poetry by Hồ Xuân Hương.3

-The Romanization of the Vietnamese writing system began in the seventeenth century when Catholic missionaries needed to transcribe religious texts for their new converts.
-As chữ Nôm was used only by the elite and privileged, the missionaries wanted to introduce religious texts to a broader population, including lower-class people who would not have been able to read Nôm ideographs.
+The Romanization of the Vietnamese writing system began in the seventeenth century when Catholic missionaries needed to transcribe scriptures for their new converts.
+As chữ Nôm was used only by the elite and privileged, the missionaries wanted to introduce religious text to a broader population, including lower-class people who would not have been able to read Nôm ideographs.